Dominant vertices and attractors' landscape for Boolean networks: Concluding Remarks

 \section{Concluding Remarks}

-\ms Given a set of dominant vertices in a Boolean network (equivalent to a feedback vertex set if the in-degree is everywhere positive), we define an automata network on those vertices.
-In the case that the recurrence length and the cardinality of the dominant set are small, the induced automata network constitutes a reduction of the original Boolean network, which preserves all the periodic attractors while reducing the corresponding basins.
-This reduction depends only on the topology of the original network, and in principle could be further improved by taking into account the particularities of the regulatory rules.
+\ms Given a set of dominant vertices in a Boolean network under a synchronous update scheme, we induce an automata network on those vertices, which is asymptotically equivalent to the original one.
+In this setting, when the recurrence length and the cardinality of the dominant set are small, the induced automata network constitutes a reduction of the original Boolean network, which preserves all the periodic attractors while reducing the corresponding basins.
+This reduction depends only on the topology of the original network and is valid only in the case of synchronous updating.

+\ms The network reduction, when possible, could be further improved by taking into account the particularities of the regulatory rules.
 This is observed in the case of clover networks with signed majority rule, where the induced local rule depends only on a few first coordinates.
 A refinement of this reduction, by taking into account the description of the local rules, will be considered in future works.
+Since dominant sets of vertices make sense for asynchronous updates, similar results are expected for the asynchronous update schemes.
+Nevertheless, the extension to that framework would require a different treatment of dependency propagation.
+Such an extension is of particular interest due to its potential impact on the dynamical analysis of bio-inspired networks and related discrete dynamical systems, and is therefore left for future work.

+\ms The proposed reduction does not provide an \emph{a priori} estimate of its size, since the cardinality of dominant sets depends entirely on the network topology.
+In the examples presented here, the reduction can be extreme and the dynamics of a network with $N$ vertices is fully captured by a single dominant vertex, yielding an effective complexity scaling of order $1/N$.
+Typical reduction factors in biologically inspired networks are currently under investigation.

 \ms We consider that the notion of eventual equivalence, which we introduced in this paper, deserves further study.
 It could be used to classify dissipative dynamical systems, among other possible applications.
 In~\cite{CoutinhoEatl2006}, the symbolic description of the asymptotic dynamics of piecewise contractions leads to associating a dissipative system with some low-complexity dynamical systems, as the irrational rotations.
 These symbolic descriptions of the asymptotic dynamics should be considered in the framework of an asymptotic equivalence.